syu93/polymer-tutorial/README.md

 __*Well, I still not see the import of the polymer library, do we even need to include the library at all ?*__

-In fact, you don't need to import your-self the polymer.html as the polymer library uses the native web compoent API *(with help of the Polyfill)*.
+In fact, you don't need to import yourself the polymer.html as the polymer library uses the native web compoent API *(with help of the Polyfill)*.
 The libray simply provide a set of tools that let you use this API to create your custom elements.

 **Note:** As a matter of fact, the Polymer `custom elements` are including the Polymer library to use its API